beadaut/intro_to_programing_with_python/intro_to_python_1.md

   - If/else/elif
   - For Loops
   - While Loops
-- Data Structures Intoduction (Dictionaries)
+- Data Structures Introduction (Dictionaries)
 - Using Functions

 ## Useful resources